 Be careful about where you are going to place your containers.
-A table top that could easily be damaged by moisture will require a foolproof plan like a shallow drip container to line its bottom to prevent its base from becoming damaged.
+A tabletop that could easily be damaged by moisture will require a full proof plan like a shallow drip container to line its bottom to prevent its base from becoming damaged.
 Planting in hanging pots is a space-saving and aesthetically pleasing way to develop your garden.

 Fulfill the Soil Needs